How to Get Daily Marketing News as an E-Commerce Founder — Without Losing Your Morning

 Step 1 Open morningmail.ai

-The default prompt is already opinionated: the three biggest stories, written for an insider, cited straight from the trade press.
-It gets properly sharp once you add your reality, for example: "Focus on Google and Meta ad-platform changes, search updates that affect product pages, and consumer-spending signals for European D2C brands.
+That Assignment is opinionated out of the box: what moved overnight, why it happened and who said it, straight from the source rather than an aggregator.
+It gets properly sharp once you add your reality.
+Click it and rewrite: "Focus on Google and Meta ad-platform changes, search updates that affect product pages, and consumer-spending signals for European D2C brands.
 Skip agency awards and thought-leadership pieces."
+Or tap one of the one-tap tweaks underneath — "+ skip the hype" appends the sentence for you.

 Get more out of your brief